stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

    # > gencode.v30.annotation.gtf: OK
    ```

 If you'd like the full `conda` environment, you can install it using the following command.
-Obviously, you'll need install [anaconda](https://www.anaconda.com/) first.
+Obviously, you'll need to install [anaconda](https://www.anaconda.com/) first.

 ```bash
 conda create -n star-mapping \